xyueliu/xinyueliu/readme.md

 /**
- * Author: Xinyue Liu and Nathan Grof
+ * Author: Xinyue Liu and Zury Vasquez
- * Date: 2018/8/21
+ * Date: 2018/8/23
  *
  * A simple hello world program in C
  *